John Lewis & Partners: 2010s

-On 4 September 2018, John Lewis underwent a major rebrand to become John Lewis & Partners.
+On 4 September 2018 John Lewis underwent a major rebrand to become John Lewis & Partners.
 Waitrose underwent a similar rebrand.

-In October 2018, recruitment website Indeed named John Lewis & Partners as the UK's eighth best private sector employer, based on millions of employee ratings and reviews.
+In October 2018 recruitment website Indeed named John Lewis & Partners as the UK's eighth best private sector employer, based on millions of employee ratings and reviews.

-John Lewis started a trial in 2013 product-labelling the lifetime electricity costs on the household goods.
+John Lewis started a trial in 2013 labelling the lifetime electricity costs of its household goods.
 John Lewis opened a store as the showpiece of the Bond Street retail development in the cathedral city of Chelmsford, Essex in 2016.
-In October 2017, the remodelled and extended Westgate Shopping Centre reopened in the medieval university city of Oxford, with a large John Lewis as the development's anchor store.
+In October 2017 the remodelled and extended Westgate Shopping Centre reopened in the medieval university city of Oxford, with a large John Lewis as the development's anchor store.

-In 2018, John Lewis announced that its profits (including Waitrose) for the six months to 28 July dropped 99% from the previous year to £1.2m, and warned that full-year profits would be substantially lower.
-The company said that the drop was due to lower margins as "This year there has been twice as many extravaganza days as there were a year ago and actually the discounts have been even deeper....
-We're never knowingly undersold at John Lewis, so of course we are matching that, and that affects margins."
+In 2018 John Lewis announced that its profits including Waitrose for the six months to 28 July dropped 99% from the previous year to £1.2m, and warned that full-year profits would be substantially lower.
+The company said that the drop was due to lower margins as "This year there has been twice as many extravaganza days as there were a year ago and actually the discounts have been even deeper" and "We're never knowingly undersold at John Lewis, so of course we are matching that, and that affects margins."
 Not being undersold was an "extremely valuable" promise.
 The drop in profits was reported to be "sparking concerns it could be the next high street retailer faced with closure", following the closure of many British retail chains.

+2020s

-On 21 March 2020, John Lewis announced that it would temporarily close all its stores from 24 March due to the COVID-19 pandemic.
+On 21 March 2020 John Lewis announced that it would temporarily close all its stores from 24 March due to the COVID-19 pandemic.
 It also announced a "significant" reduction of its £500 million planned investment for the year.
 Over 2,000 John Lewis staff were already temporarily working in Waitrose stores to cope with large grocery demands due to the coronavirus outbreak.
-On 9 July 2020, the company announced that they will be closing eight out of their fifty department stores, leaving 1,300 job positions at potential risk.
+On 9 July 2020, the company announced that they will be closing eight out of their fifty department stores, leaving 1,300 job positions at potential risk, and notably including its Birmingham store which had opened less than five years ago because of financial challenges associated with the store which had been ongoing for several years prior to the COVID-19 pandemic.
 On 24 March 2021, it announced that an additional eight stores would close.
-The coronavirus pandemic has had a substantial impact on John Lewis, and in 2021 the company reported losses of £517million for the previous year.
+The pandemic has had a substantial impact on John Lewis, and in 2021 the company reported losses of £517 million for the previous year.

-In February 2022, John Lewis announced that later in the year it would end its "never knowingly undersold" pledge to match prices on branded products from other national high street retailers.
+In February 2022 John Lewis announced that later in the year it would end its "never knowingly undersold" pledge to match prices on branded products from other national high street retailers.
 The policy began in 1925.
 The pledge, which does not apply to internet purchases, was said by the company's representatives to be becoming less relevant in an increasingly online market.